NOAA-EMC/NCEPLIBS-bufr/README.md

 </pre>

-Both `path1` and `path2` may be full or relative pathnames on the system, up to a maximum of 90 characters each.
+Both `path1` and `path2` may be full or relative pathnames on the system, up to a maximum of 240 characters each.

 Installation of the library and utilities will be under `path1`.
 Installation of the master BUFR tables will be under `path2`, or under `path1` if `-DMASTER_TABLE_DIR=path2` is omitted from the above cmake command.

-If Python interoperability is desired, `-DENABLE_PYTHON=ON` can also be added to the above cmake command.
+If Python interoperability is desired, then `-DENABLE_PYTHON=ON` can also be added to the above cmake command.
 However, version 3 of Python must be installed and available on the system.

+When building the library, automated CI testing is included by default.
+If this is not desired, then it can be disabled by adding `-DBUILD_TESTING=OFF` to the above cmake command.

+When building the library, associated utilities are included by default.
+If these are not desired, then they can be disabled by adding `-DBUILD_UTILS=OFF` to the above cmake command.

 ## References